Nolan Baumgartner

-Nolan Baumgartner (born March 23, 1976) is a Canadian former professional ice hockey defenceman.
-He was formerly an assistant coach with the Vancouver Canucks of the National Hockey League (NHL).
+Nolan Baumgartner (born March 23, 1976) is a Canadian professional ice hockey coach and former player.
+He is currently an assistant coach for the Ottawa Senators of the National Hockey League (NHL).
+He was formerly an assistant coach with the Vancouver Canucks of the NHL.
 Baumgartner was selected by the Washington Capitals in the 1st round (10th overall) of the 1994 NHL Entry Draft.
-He played parts of ten seasons in the National Hockey League (NHL) for six different teams.
+He played parts of ten seasons in the National Hockey League (NHL) for six different teams between 1995 and 2010.
 Baumgartner played only one full season in the NHL, 2005–06 with the Vancouver Canucks, and spent most of his playing career in the AHL.

 Playing career

 Coming off a 1994 Memorial Cup championship with the Kamloops Blazers of the WHL, Baumgartner was chosen by the Washington Capitals in the first round, 10th overall of the 1994 NHL Entry Draft.
 Upon being drafted, he returned to the WHL and joined future NHLers Darcy Tucker, Shane Doan and Jarome Iginla to capture a second consecutive Memorial Cup in 1995.
 Baumgartner was named to the Memorial Cup All-Star Team for the second consecutive year.
 En route to the CHL championship, Baumgartner was distinguished with the airBC Trophy as the WHL playoffs MVP after scoring 17 points in 21 games and at the season's end, he was also awarded the Bill Hunter Trophy as the league's best defenceman.

 Baumgartner's NHL career got off to an uneven start due to a serious shoulder injury.
 After playing the majority of his tenure in Washington with the Capitals' American Hockey League affiliate, the Portland Pirates, he was traded to the Chicago Blackhawks on July 20, 2000, for Rémi Royer.
 Baumgartner would continue to play in the AHL with Chicago's minor league affiliate, the Norfolk Admirals.

 On July 11, 2002, he was signed as a free agent by the Vancouver Canucks.
-After one season with the Canucks, he was placed on waivers and picked up by the Pittsburgh Penguins on October 3, 2003.
+After one season with the Canucks, he was left unprotected for the 2003 NHL Waiver Draft and selected by the Pittsburgh Penguins on October 3, 2003.
 However, after just five games with the Penguins, he was placed on waivers again and reclaimed by Vancouver on November 1.
 Playing with the Canucks' AHL affiliate, Baumgartner captained the Manitoba Moose in the season of 2003–04 and scored, 27 points.
 As the Moose began play at the newly opened MTS Center in 2004–05, Baumgartner earned the distinction of scoring the first ever professional goal at the arena, on November 17, 2004.
 When NHL play resumed the following season, Baumgartner cracked the Canucks regular lineup and set NHL career highs in every statistical category, as well as leading all team defencemen with 34 points.